 May 29, 2021 - The United Arab Emirates Ministry of Health and Prevention (MoHAP) announced the emergency use Approval of the GSK, "Sotrovimab (Vir-7831)" treatment that offers the prospect of reducing hospitalization for more than 24 hours and fatalities by as much as 85% when administered to patients as an early treatment for COVID-19.

 May 26, 2021 - The U.S. FDA issued a EUA for the investigational monoclonal antibody therapy sotrovimab to treat mild-to-moderate COVID-19 in adults and pediatric patients.
-George Scangos, Ph.D., CEO of Vir, said: “Our distinctive scientific approach has led to a single monoclonal antibody that, based on an interim analysis, resulted in an 85% reduction in all-cause hospitalizations or death, and has demonstrated, in vitro, that it retains activity against all known variants of concern, including the emerging variant from India.
-I believe that sotrovimab is a critical new treatment option in the fight against the current pandemic and potentially future coronavirus outbreaks.
-At Vir, our aim is not only to deliver a clinically effective therapy for COVID-19 but also to provide effective therapy against SARS-CoV-2 variants and potential pandemics of tomorrow.”
+George Scangos, Ph.D., CEO of Vir, said: "Our distinctive scientific approach has led to a single monoclonal antibody that, based on an interim analysis, resulted in an 85% reduction in all-cause hospitalizations or death, and has demonstrated, in vitro, that it retains activity against all known variants of concern, including the emerging variant from India.
+Thus, I believe that sotrovimab is a critical new treatment option to fight against the current pandemic and potentially future coronavirus outbreaks.
+At Vir, our aim is not only to deliver a clinically effective therapy for COVID-19 but also to provide effective therapy against SARS-CoV-2 variants and potential pandemics of tomorrow."

-May 7, 2021 - The European Medicine Agency (EMA) human medicines committee confirmed it had started a ‘rolling review’ of data on sotrovimab (also known as VIR-7831 and GSK4182136), a monoclonal antibody developed by GlaxoSmithKline and Vir Biotechnology, Inc. for the treatment of COVID-19.
+May 7, 2021 - The European Medicine Agency (EMA) human medicines committee confirmed it had started a 'rolling review' of data on sotrovimab (VIR-7831 and GSK4182136), a monoclonal antibody developed by GlaxoSmithKline and Vir Biotechnology, Inc. for the treatment of COVID-19.
 The decision to start the rolling review is based on preliminary results from an ongoing study looking at the ability of the medicine to prevent hospitalization or death in non-hospitalized patients with COVID-19.
 However, EMA has not yet received the full dataset, and it is too early to draw any conclusions regarding the benefit-risk balance of the medicine.

 May 7, 2021 - Vir Bio confirmed Sotrovimab, along with VIR-7832, is evaluated in Phase 1b/2a National Health Service-supported AGILE trial in adults with mild to moderate COVID-19.
 VIR-7832 is the second monoclonal antibody from the Vir-GSK collaboration to be investigated as a potential COVID-19 treatment.